Entries from April 2010 ↓

 It’s not uncommon for beginning writers to repeat themselves.
 But such repetition bogs down the writing and makes the reader work too hard.
 Here are two ways to eliminate redundancy:

-- Slashing unnecessary words and phrases.
+- Slash unnecessary words and phrases.
 Remember: when two words will do the trick, why use a dozen?
 Encourage your student to read each sentence and paragraph to see if he can cut out any words.
 His point will be clearer, stronger, and easier to identify.

 April 15th, 2010 — Holiday & Seasonal Ideas, Poetry, Word Banks